Who qualifies

 Toronto, Ontario M2M 4K5

-We aim to review your application within eight weeks of receiving it.
+We aim to review your application within 8 weeks of receiving it.

-If your application is approved, we’ll mail your cheque within 30 days of our decision.
+If your application is approved, you will receive your funding within 30 days of our decision.

 If your application is declined, you will receive a letter from us with the reason for the denial and how you can follow up, including appealing our decision.